One-Test-Org/design-cms/app/posts/2020-01-02-generate-a-page-of-screenshots.md

 ---
 title: Generate a page of screenshots
 description: Learn how to use the 2 scripts that generate posts containing a series of screenshots.
 date: 2020-01-02
-relatedLinks:
+relatedLinks: {}
-  items:
-    - text: An example post with screenshots
-      href: /example-post
 ---

 The design history project provides 2 scripts to help you generate a post featuring a list of screenshots.
 [See an example](/example-post/).